-Possible co-registration errors between the TROPOMI UVIS and NIR bands should be smaller than 10% in order to reach the requested accuracy of the S5P cloud products.
-Note that Level-1b geolocation mismatches between TROPOMI bands will have a direct impact on any retrieval algorithms using data from different bands.
+Co-registration errors between the TROPOMI UVIS and NIR bands can be as large as 50% and may have an impact on the accuracy of the cloud products.
+A mitigation of the co-registration issue is approached via the static mapping tables as described in section 5.5.
+Note that Level-1b geolocation mismatches between TROPOMI bands have a direct impact on any retrieval algorithms using data from different bands.